openedx/edx-documentation/en_us/xblock-tutorial/source/edx_platform/devstack.rst

 Before proceeding with the steps to deploy your XBlock, ensure the following requirements are met.

 * Devstack is running.
-For instructions, see the :ref:`installation:Installing and Updating Devstack`.
+For instructions, see the `devstack`_ repository.

 * Ensure you have the XBlock directory in a location you can access from the devstack containers (e.g. `edx-platform/src/``).